Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 To support and not detract from our main value proposition by offering a lightweight solution which aligns with our values and principles
 > * This ability to provide a sensible, joined-up story allows us to out-perform our compeitors and exceed our custo0mers expectations.
 This allows us to effectively up-sell and cross-sell products.
 >
->The Data team will support Everflow to achieve these goals:
+>The Data team will support <...> to achieve these goals:
 >
 > * By identifying and managing our Core Business Data which is required to create integrated customer experiences
 > * Through maintaining authoritative sources, which the broader organisation can easily access
 > * Ensuring our data stewardship is fit for purpose as our regulated footprint grows
 > * By providing a lightweight service which delivers the necessary functionality in a cost-effective manner
 >
->For Everflow, Data Management is a critical enabler to our business goals.
+>For <...>, Data Management is a critical enabler to our business goals.
 >
 > * Allows us to create a single view of the customer, their active contracts, and potential upsells
 > * Enable us to analyse broker performance and see how different brokers do in other areas